 On Sundays, the wake up bell is at 8:30am, a half-hour sleep in!
 After sing-song and clean up, everyone gathers in our outdoor chapel for a brief time of reflection, followed by a Free Activity morning.
 A special camp-wide Sunday program begins at 3pm, which the boys look forward to with great anticipation.

 Accredited Course Activities

 Boys attending camp for two-weeks have the opportunity to sail, although formal registration in a Canadian Yachting Association CANSail course is available only to four-week campers.
 For one week, two hours per day, a four-week camper may take a CANSail course, starting with CANSail Level 1.
 Keen sailors working on higher levels take up to three weeks of sailing lessons.
-Ponacka’s fleet includes Picos, Laser 1’s, Laser 2’s, a Hobicat and Vago.
+Ponacka’s fleet includes Picos, Laser 1’s and 2’s, a Hobie Cat, Feva and Vago.

-Boys in the Rover section or older (ages 10 and up) may sign up for the Ponacka Basketball Association (PBA).
-These boys play most of their games at 7:30 a.m., with some games played on Sundays.
+Boys age 10+ may sign up for the Ponacka Basketball Association (PBA).
+Most of games start at 7:30 a.m., with some games played on Sundays.
 Playoffs are held at the end of the month, and there are awards for MVP, Best Rebounder, Best Defender, and more.
-Each month’s champions get their names engraved on the PBA plaque that hangs in the Dining Hall.
+Each month’s champions have their names engraved on the PBA plaque that hangs in the Dining Hall.

 All campers can sign up for single-knockout elimination tournament.
 Campers compete either in the Junior or Senior division.
-The two winners each month get their name engraved on The Munnfellow Cup.
+The two winners each month have their name engraved on The Munnfellow Cup.